Mattdev92/IT_SPA_PROJECT_1/readme.md

  11. Smooth scrolling
  12. Loader

-Project architecture
+### Project architecture

-Project is diveded on a few categories - similar to modern technologies like React 1.assets - all images
+Project is diveded on a few categories - similar to modern technologies like React
+ 1. assets - all images
-2.components - smaller parts of code that build all views and main page components like navigation, footer etc.
+ 2. components - smaller parts of code that build all views and main page components like navigation, footer etc.
-3.css - all styles
+ 3. css - all styles
-4.views - all views that you can switch in navigation component
+ 4. views - all views that you can switch in navigation component
-5.helper functions - all functions that are universal and you can use in any part of project 6.root files: index.js, index.html
+ 5. helper functions - all functions that are universal and you can use in any part of project
+ 6. root files: index.js, index.html
-7.configuration files: eslint, gitigore, package.json etc.
+ 7. configuration files: eslint, gitigore, package.json etc.

 ### How did I create this project?